-There have been no material changes to our significant accounting policies as of and for the nine months ended April 30, 2021, as compared to the significant accounting policies described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2020, except for the change in our accounting policies for credit losses due to our adoption of the new credit losses guidance.
+There have been no material changes to our significant accounting policies as of and for the nine months ended April 30, 2022, as compared to the significant accounting policies described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2021, except for the change in our accounting policies due to our adoption of recently issued guidance.
 Refer to "Recently Adopted Accounting Pronouncements" below.